Yeli1313/puffin/puffin-v3/docs/dlocal.md

 <img src="/img/dlocal1.png" alt="navbar" width="900"/>

-Request in our slack channel for the pricing or directly reach out to them https://dlocal.com/
+Request in our support portal for the pricing or directly reach out to them https://dlocal.com/

 ## Countries they serve
 LATAM